sk0990670/Puppet_Master_and_Puppet_slave_setup_on_AWS/README.md

     }
 }
 ```
-## 9.Add the following content to the new_site.pp file:
+## 9.Add the following content to the site.pp file:
 ### .Press Ctrl + X to exit.
 ### .Press Y to confirm saving.
 ### .Press Enter to save the file with the same name.